project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/143-oscar-hovde-berntsen-on-how-a-global-leader-in-virtual-fencing-comes-from-a-tiny-norwegian-town.md

 ---
-title: 143 Oscar Hovde Berntsen on how a global leader in virtual fencing comes from a tiny Norwegian town
+title: 143 Oscar Hovde Berntsen On How A Global Leader In Virtual Fencing Comes From A Tiny Norwegian Town
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-12-07)